-Credentialing Non-College of Education Faculty
+Credentialing Non-College of Education Faculty (Special Credentialing)

 There will be times when a student may choose to have a faculty member outside the College of Education who is a specialist in their field serve on their supervisory committee.
 These instances include faculty from other colleges at USF and faculty from other institutions outside of USF.
 In these instances, these faculty members require special credentialing to serve on the supervisory committee.
-Faculty can be special credentialed for the following purposes:
+If the student needs to obtain special credentialing for a member of their committee, they should contact their Major Professor and Department Chair for forms and procedures.